 I was told that most bowel cancers start off as polyps, so who knows what would have happened if I had of left them unchecked.

-You never really know what’s going on inside you, I had no symptoms, and everything felt all right so would never have noticed anything was wrong.
-It’s scary to think what would have happened if I didn’t do the test.”
+You never really know what’s going on inside you, I had no symptoms, and everything felt all right so I would never have noticed anything was wrong.
+It’s scary to think what would have happened if I didn’t do the test.

 I’m in my 60s and at my age health becomes really important.
 I still run the family farm in Kingston and do a lot of contract work so my income relies on me being fit and healthy.
 I have diabetes so am trying to look after myself as best I can, and doing the test was another way for me to do that.

 My message to everyone, especially men my age, is to do the test.
-I find it scary to think that some new research said almost one in seven South Australians said they didn’t have an FOBT because they weren’t interested or couldn’t bothered.
+I find it scary to think that some new research said almost one in seven South Australians said they didn’t have an FOBT (faecal occult blood test) because they weren’t interested or couldn’t bothered.

-For information and support call Cancer Council SA on 13 11 20 to speak with a Cancer Nurse.
+If you’ve been diagnosed with bowel cancer, or know someone who has, we’re here for you.
+You can call Cancer Council SA on 13 11 20 to speak with an experienced Cancer Nurse.